-Richard Lynch stated that there was nothing yet to report about the 2019 CSLF meetings and that expressions of interest in hosting a meeting would be welcome.
-Max Watson reported that the 2018 Annual Meeting would be held in Melbourne, Australia on 16-18 October, which is the week prior to the IEAGHG's GHGT conference.
-The PIRT meeting would be on Tuesday, October 16th, the Technical Group meeting on Wednesday, October 17th, and the Policy Group meeting on Thursday, October 18th.
-Additional details would also be forthcoming soon.
+Richard Lynch stated that there was nothing yet to report about the 2019 CSLF meetings and that expressions of interest in histing a meeting would be welcome.
+Max Watson reported that the 2018 Annual Meeting would be held in Melbourne, Australia on 16-18 October, which is one week prior to the IEAGHG's GHGT conference.
+The PIRT meeting would be on Tuesday, October 16th, the Technical Group meeting on Wednesday, October 17th, and thelPolicy Group meeting on Thursday, October 18th.
+Additional detains would also be for incoming soon.